drunkard/ceph-readable-doc/html/_sources/mgr/prometheus.rst.txt

 code (service unavailable).
 You can set other options using the ``ceph config set`` commands.

-To tell the module to respond with possibly stale data, set it to ``return``:
+To configure the module to respond with possibly stale data, set the cache strategy to ``return``:

-.. prompt:: bash $
+.. prompt:: bash #

    ceph config set mgr mgr/prometheus/stale_cache_strategy return

-To tell the module to respond with "service unavailable", set it to ``fail``:
+To configure the module to respond with "service unavailable", set it to ``fail``:

-.. prompt:: bash $
+.. prompt:: bash #

    ceph config set mgr mgr/prometheus/stale_cache_strategy fail

 If you are confident that you don't require the cache, you can disable it:

-.. prompt:: bash $
+.. prompt:: bash #

    ceph config set mgr mgr/prometheus/cache false

-If you are using the prometheus module behind some kind of reverse proxy or loadbalancer, you can simplify discovering the active instance by switching to ``error``-mode:
+If you are using the ``prometheus`` module behind a reverse proxy or load balancer, you can simplify discovery of the active instance by switching to ``error``-mode:

-.. prompt:: bash $
+.. prompt:: bash #

    ceph config set mgr mgr/prometheus/standby_behaviour error

-If set, the prometheus module will respond with a HTTP error when requesting ``/`` from the standby instance.
+If set, the ``prometheus`` module will respond with a HTTP error when requesting ``/`` from the standby instance.
 The default error code is 500, but you can configure the HTTP response code with:

-.. prompt:: bash $
+.. prompt:: bash #

    ceph config set mgr mgr/prometheus/standby_error_status_code 503